caleorourke/grunt-jekyll-pages/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com).

 ## Release History
-* 1.1.1: Fix `grunt-test` condition, Include additional rvm package
+* 1.1.1: Fix `grunt-test` condition, include additional rvm package
 * 1.1.0: Bump `grunt` to 1.0.1, merge peerDependencies pull request
 * 1.0.3: Bump `grunt-contrib-jshint` to 1.0.0
 * 1.0.2: Include additional rvm packages